Heliostar 100 (#2)

 3-cavity filter

-The free aperture of the Blocking Filter is about 19 mm.
+The reflectivity of the mirror diagonal is about 10%

 Measurement of the FWHM using the Sun as a light source